nerdfiles/douadevops/ii.md

 #### Reads

-    eventually this node could always trust that Alice controls 1337 BTC as of Nov 22nd 2016
+    eventually this node could always trust proof/Alice controls 1337 BTC as of Nov 22nd 2016

 for all SP, solvency proofs.
 So the Attribution Layer encodes the incomparable pairs of causal chains of names such that momentum accounts are formally